Nursing Home patient discussion

 Under Kentucky's statute of limitations, an action to recover damages for medical malpractice against a doctor, dentist, or hospital must be commenced within one year after the patient discovers or, in the exercise of reasonable care, should have discovered that they've been injured due to the alleged negligent act or mistake.
 There are sometimes exceptions to this rule that can be evaluated by an attorney based on full knowledge and understanding of the facts specific to your claim.

-Certificate of Merit in Louisville, KY
+What Is a Certificate of Merit in Louisville, KY?

 Under Kentucky Revised Statutes Section 411.167, injured parties are required to file a "certificate of merit" along with their complaint.